Mustafa-Shabbir-Bhavanagarwala/Projects/README.md

 <p>
 <li><h3>
-<a href="./U.S. Drug Use - Analysis, Inference & Prediction/" >U.S. Drug Use - Analysis, Inference & Prediction 🔗</a>
+<a href="./U.S. Drug Use - Analysis, Inference & Prediction/" >Analysis, Inference,& Predictive modeling of Drug use by the public of United States 🔗</a>
 </h3></li>
 <ul>
 <li><i>Objective:</i> This project involves investigation of youth drug usage factors such as alcohol age of first use, marijuana ever used, and number of days of cigarettes in past month by a person. </li>